-- A. Each syllabus session lists a number of Required Readings.
+a.
+Each syllabus session lists a number of Required Readings.
 These readings must be read prior to the session; most are digitally available and downloadable to an iPad or similar digital device.
 Syllabus readings are arranged in priority reading order.
-Moderators may offer additional guidance on the readings, based on the specific needs of the individual seminar. - B. Reading Identifiers.
+Moderators may offer additional guidance on the readings, based on the specific needs of the individual seminar.

+- b.
+Reading Identifiers.
 Each reading that is not a complete book or publication has a cover page with a four-digit reading identifier (e.g., NWC 1002).
-Oftentimes this number is used in lieu of the title, but in either event, the readings are almost universally located on the JMO Blackboard Website and issued iPad under the specific session.

-- C. Finding Specific Readings.
+Oftentimes this number is used in lieu of the title, but in either event, the readings are almost universally accessible through the JMO Blackboard Website. - Finding Specific Readings.
 Required Readings are typically located on the Blackboard site for the JMO course.
 Some readings are annotated as (Issued).
-Issued means that the readings are found in the JMO reading material provided to each student at the beginning of the trimester. - D. Management of the Reading Load.
+Issued means that the readings are found in the JMO reading material provided to each student at the beginning of the trimester. - d.
+Management of the Reading Load.
 The amount of preparatory reading required for each session depends on a variety of factors, to include topic complexity and session objectives.
 Students are advised to review session reading requirements at least one week in advance of the session presentation date to plan preparation time accurately.
 Be ready to address queries on the content of the assigned readings and to question the contents vis-à-vis the subject under discussion.